-There are a few rules that must be followed to create a python identifier.
+A few naming conventions and rules must be followed when writing a Python identifier.

 - Python identifiers can contain letters in a small case (a-z), upper case (A-Z), digits (0-9), and underscore (_).

-- Identifier names can’t begin with a digit.
+- Identifiers cannot begin with a digit.
 For example, 10test would be an invalid identifier.

-- Python identifier can’t contain only digits.
+- Python identifiers can’t contain only digits.
 For example, 888 would be an invalid identifier.

-- Python identifier name can start with an underscore.
+- Python identifier names can start with an underscore.
 So, the _test would be a valid identifier.

 - There is no limit on the length of the identifier name.
 But, don’t try to keep a super long identifier, it will only hurt your credibility as a programmer.

 Let’s look at some examples of valid identifiers in Python.

 - ab10c: Contains only letters and numbers

 - abc_DE: Contains all the valid characters

-- _: surprisingly but Yes, underscore is a valid identifier
+- _: Surprisingly but yes, an underscore is a valid identifier

 - _abc: Identifier can start with an underscore